cfengine/documentation/manuals/design-center.markdown

 To follow this tutorial, you will need:

 - A Unix-like system
+- Git
 - Perl (most Unix systems come with Perl preinstalled)
-- CFEngine Community 3.4.0 or newer, or CFEngine Enterprise 3.0.0 or newer.
+- CFEngine Community 3.5.0 or newer, or CFEngine Enterprise 3.5.0 or newer.
+Many of the components will work with CFEngine Community 3.4.0 or later (Enterprise 3.0.0 or later), but you need 3.5.0 to have access to the full range of features and sketches.
 - Optional but recommended: the `Term::ReadLine::Gnu` Perl module.
 On many systems it is available in the standard package repositories (for example, on Ubuntu Linux you can install it using `apt-get